netuno-org/doc/docs/academy/ui/life-cycle.md

 ---
+sidebar_position: 9
 id: life-cycle
 title: Application Life Cycle Events
-sidebar_label: Application Life Cycle Events
+sidebar_label: Life Cycle Events
 ---

 A page cannot be safely handled until the application is "ready".
 Netuno detects this state of readiness for you.